|

 separate page)

-1 The main exception to this is Buddhist matters.
-Although many Chinese rulers and literati were Buddhists, the religion was often considered foreign and therefore unacceptable.
-Only one qin melody with a Buddhist theme survives in tablature dating from before 1875.
-(Return)
+The main exception to this is Buddhism, about which there is much literati writing.
+However, although many Chinese rulers and literati were Buddhists, the religion was often considered foreign and therefore unacceptable.
+Only one qin melody with a Buddhist theme survives in tablature dating from before 1875: Shitan Zhang and its descendant Pu'an Zhou.

 Return to the Guqin ToC